vbalys/go-mydumper/README.md

 ***go-mydumper*** is a multi-threaded MySQL backup and restore tool, and it is compatible with [maxbube/mydumper](https://github.com/maxbube/mydumper) in the layout.

+This build has been lightly patched to enable using it with [Vitess](https://vitess.io), by running it directly against Vitess vtgate.

 ## Build